JancoNel/Luminia/README.md

 You can join the discord server here: [Discord server](discord.gg/fGWrSxDFas)

 You can join the honry hackers whatsapp group here: [Whatsapp invite](https://chat.whatsapp.com/HBYPFeUQ20uLTIDNXDQYKb)

+By self hosting this bot you agree to the EULA